wl4715/meraki_mission/README.md

 - Dropdown list to share config with other non-API users

 **Option 2**

-Write a script to verify that the config correctly matches the desired one.
-For example, in wifi, many times users configure the wrong AP RF profile, and then they have wifi problems
+Write a script to verify that the config correctly matches the desired one (linked to previous mission of Thousand Eyes) For example, in wifi, many times users configure the wrong AP RF profile, and then they have wifi problems

 For example:
 - https://github.com/obrigg/meraki-health-check
 - https://github.com/obrigg/meraki-channel-distribution

+**Option 3**
+Catalyst monitoring in the Meraki Dashbaord